madetech/blog/posts/polyglot.md

 The importance of advice from someone who has worked with a language, in a team, has absolutely no comparison.
 There are tiny details of how "normal code" looks within a particular language that you can only pick up through osmosis and direct feedback from a mentor.

 I have found that meetups e.g. London Code Dojo or London Software Craftsmanship are full of individuals who can provide mentoring over a kata.
-The subtle transfer of knowledge that takes place in less than 2 hours is substantial enough to be worth your time.
+The subtle flow of knowledge that takes place in less than 2 hours is substantial enough to be worth your time.

 ### TDD

 The discipline with the biggest impact on my polyglot workflow is TDD.
 When I say TDD, I mean full on - Disciplined TDD.

 TDD is a strict discipline where a programmer is not able to write a single line of production code without writing a failing test.
 Given the tests must be written, and they must be written first when TDD'ing a programmer is also only allowed to write the simplest assertion to produce a failing test.
 When a programmer has a failing test, they are also only allowed to write the simplest production code to make that test pass.
-What this results in in practice is that a TDD'ing programmer's test suite assertions have to be watertight.
+What this yields in practice are watertight assertions in your test suite.

 As an aside; there are a few situations where TDD isn't appropriate e.g. Testing CSS, Testing UIs, Testing FSM's, etc. (which I'll cover in another blog post).
 However, for the vast majority of code, IMHO, there are zero excuses not to apply a rigorous, disciplined TDD approach.